christianlegge/pmr-tracker/README.md

 ## Contributing

-While the production site is maintained exclusively by Phantom5800, anyone is welcome to submit features and bug fixes as pull requests.
-Feature development at this point is effectively done, there are a number of [Issues](https://github.com/Phantom5800/pmr-tracker/issues) that could use addressing, but they are all very low priority unless something comes in that absolutely needs addressing.

-For anyone that wants to submit changes or new features, all you have to do:
+Anyone is welcome to submit features and bug fixes as pull requests.
+For anyone that wants to submit changes or new features, all you have to do is:

 - Create a fork on github
 - Submit a pull request from your own branch